balena-os/jetson-flash/Orin_Flash/jetson-agx-orin-devkit-64gb.md

    4. Release the middle Force Recovery button
    5. Confirm your device is running in recovery mode by issuing the command `lsusb | grep NVIDIA` and you should see output similar to: `Bus 003 Device 005: ID 0955:7023 NVIDIA Corp.
 APX` (The APX is important)
 5. Insert the USB stick created above in the upper USB port located near the the display port of the AGX Orin Devkit 64GB.
+6. Clone this repo on your host PC.
-6. Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
+7. Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```
 ~/jetson-flash$ cd Orin_Flash/
 ~/jetson-flash/Orin_Flash$ ./build_and_run.sh
 ```
-7. Once the docker image has been built and starts running, the balenaOS kernel and flasher image can be booted by executing the `flash_orin_nx.sh` script:
+8. Once the docker image has been built and starts running, the balenaOS kernel and flasher image can be booted by executing the `flash_orin_nx.sh` script:
 ```
 root@03ce5cbcbb0d:/usr/src/app/orin-flash# ./flash_orin.sh -f /data/images/<balena.img> -m jetson-agx-orin-devkit-64gb
 ```